 Other areas of interest

 I enjoy supporting fellow psychologists, doctors, nurses, allied health professionals, social workers, and counsellors with the challenges of sustaining the role of helper amid the other aspects of being human.
-I also have a particular interest in helping women experiencing depression and anxiety in the perinatal period.
+I also offer professional supervision to other psychologists, especially around applying attachment theory and developmental science to psychotherapy.
 As well, I am able to hold space with courage and compassion when people are experiencing distress and grief related to climate change, biodiversity loss, and other systemic and existential challenges.

 Adele O’Hare